 They wanted viewers to understand the instrument and visualize how it works.

-They also wanted to use this medical device animation in a video email marketing campaign to drive targeted customers to increase viewership and request a product demo to learn more about it.
+They also wanted to use this medical device animations in a video email marketing campaign to drive targeted customers to increase viewership and request a product demo to learn more about it.

 Fibrogen develops transformative medical therapies based on innovative science.

-They wanted to explain the science of how Roxadustat is a completely new and physiological approach to treating chronic kidney disease (CKD).
+They aimed to explain the science behind Roxadustat, a novel and physiological approach to treating chronic kidney disease (CKD).

-They wanted their medical animation video to speak to nephrologists and nephrology healthcare professionals who treat patients with chronic kidney disease with or without dialysis.
+They wanted their medical animations to speak to nephrologists and nephrology healthcare professionals who treat patients with chronic kidney disease with or without dialysis.

 They wanted these professionals to understand and be comfortable with the medical science behind Roxadustat, how it works, and its Mechanism of Action.